hotswapster/centsys_D5-evo_siderider/README.md

 ## List
 - Centsys D5-evo
 - Microcontroller
-- Wifi comms
+- Communications back to house
-- Relays
+- Relays (if required
+  )

 ## Existing Installation

 Sliding gate with beam sensor on inside of gate.
 No other sensors present.
 Has GPRS modem installed which no longer works as there is no 2G in this area.
 Might be possible to use some of the existing 2G interface wiring as there is an antenna installed.

+Pictures can be found in `/pictures`.

 ## Centsys D5-evo
 ### I/O on Controller